MicrosoftDocs/fabric-docs/docs/data-factory/connector-salesforce-objects-copy-activity.md

 Under **Advanced**, you can specify the following fields:

-- **Include deleted objects**: Specify whether to query the existing records, or query all records including the deleted ones.
+- **Include deleted objects**: Specify whether to query the existing records (unselected), or query all records including the deleted ones (selected).
 - **Additional columns**: Add additional data columns to store source files' relative path or static value.
 Expression is supported for the latter.

 ### Destination